trzy/Supermodel/Docs/README.txt

     supermodel game.zip -res=1920,1080 -fullscreen

-Video settings may also be specified globally or on a per-game basis in the configuration file, described elsewhere in this document.
+Video settings may also be specified globally or on a per-game basis in the configuration file, described elsewhere in this manual.

 =====================